The nitty-gritty details of how we run our nonprofit:

 Section 3.
 Election.
 The Nominating Committee shall present a slate of Board members for election by the Board at the annual meeting.
 The newly elected Board members shall take office immediately following the close of the meeting at which they are elected.

-Any vacancies on the Board, however arising, shall be filled by a majority vote of all Directors then serving in office at any regular meeting of the Board, or at a special meeting of the Board called for that purpose.
+Any vacancies on the Board, however arising, shall be filled by a majority vote of all Directors then serving in office at any regular meeting of the Board, at a special meeting of the Board called for that purpose, or by email vote providing all Board members are given access to vote.

 Section 4.
 Term of Office.
 Directors shall serve a term of 2 years from the date of their election.
 A full two-year term shall be considered to have been served upon the passage of 2 annual meetings.
 Directors shall take office immediately following the close of the annual meeting at which they are elected.
 Fulfilling an incomplete term is not considered part of the term limit.